What Is AWS Config?

 AWS Config provides a detailed view of the configuration of AWS resources in your AWS account.
 This includes how the resources are related to one another and how they were configured in the past so that you can see how the configurations and relationships change over time.

 An AWS resource is an entity you can work with in AWS, such as an Amazon Elastic Compute Cloud (EC2) instance, an Amazon Elastic Block Store (EBS) volume, a security group, or an Amazon Virtual Private Cloud (VPC).
-For a complete list of AWS resources supported by AWS Config, see Supported Resource Types.
+For a complete list of AWS resources supported by AWS Config, see Supported Resource Types for AWS Config.

 Considerations

-• Amazon S3 Bucket: You need to an S3 bucket to receive data for your configuration snapshots and history.
+Amazon S3 Bucket: You need an S3 bucket to receive data for your configuration snapshots and history.
 For more information, see Permissions for the Amazon S3 Bucket.

-• Amazon SNS Topic: You need an Amazon SNS to receive notifications when there are changes to you configuration snapshots and history.
+Amazon SNS Topic: You need an Amazon SNS to receive notifications when there are changes to your configuration snapshots and history.
 For more information, see Permissions for the Amazon SNS Topic.

 Ways to Use AWS Config